apmckinlay/natureapp/animals/sealion.md

 visibility: high
 white_caption: "California Sea Lion"
 ---
-Sea Lion are found in every ocean except for the Atlantic. **Steller (Northern) Sea Lion** are found from Alaska to central California, while **California Sea Lion** are found from Vancouver Island to Mexico.
+Sea Lions are found in every ocean except for the Atlantic. **Steller (Northern) Sea Lions** are found from Alaska to central California, while **California Sea Lions** are found from Vancouver Island to Mexico.

-Sea Lion are **large sea mammals** with **flippers** to help them move.
+Sea Lions are **large sea mammals** with **flippers** to help them move.
 They have short, coarse brown fur, **dog-like faces**, and small ear flaps.
-They have a very loud bark. **Steller Sea Lion** are larger and heavier (9-11 ft long, 1000-2500 lbs) than **California Sea Lion** (6-8 ft long, 220-660 lbs).
+They have a very loud bark. **Steller Sea Lions** are larger and heavier (9-11 ft long, 1000-2500 lbs) than **California Sea Lions** (6-8 ft long, 220-660 lbs).

-Sea Lion use their flippers to walk, climb, and swim.
+Sea Lions use their flippers to walk, climb, and swim.
 They can often be seen in harbor areas and gather on offshore islands to breed.
-Sea Lion are very social and often rest closely packed together.
+Sea Lions are very social and often rest closely packed together.

-Sea Lion give birth to one pup a year between May and July.
+Sea Lions give birth to one pup a year between May and July.
 The pups are nursed by their mothers for 6-12 months.

-**Could it be?** [Harbor Seal](/animals/harbseal/) are smaller, have shorter flippers, and no ear flaps.
+**Could it be?** [Harbor Seals](/animals/harbseal/) are smaller, have shorter flippers, and no ear flaps.
 They are unable to support themselves on their flippers and inch forward on their bellies.

-**Did you know?** Sea Lion are very playful and have been known to "surf" breaking waves.
+**Did you know?** Sea Lions are very playful and have been known to "surf" breaking waves.

 <!-- generated, do not edit -->
 **See Also:**